 The broader economic and social implications resulting from the COVID-19 pandemic have also made it clear that the government has not kept pace with the resulting digital transformation, with its own digital infrastructure creating new security risks and challenges.
 Many Canadian businesses and their employees were able to shift from in-office work to work from home.
 The banking sector had to shut down in-branch operations but was able to deliver services online.
 And many bricks-and-mortar retailers had to transition to online approaches.

 The public sector did not transition with such ease.
 While children were unable to attend school, provincial governments and school boards scurried to create online curricula on existing video conferencing platforms.
-The federal government was unable to leverage its Employment Insurance software infrastructure to deliver the Canada Emergency Response Benefit (CERB.
+The federal government was unable to leverage its Employment Insurance software infrastructure to deliver the Canada Emergency Response Benefit (CERB) that compensated Canadians who lost their jobs as a result of COVID-19.
 The software was written on a coding language that was generations old and wasn’t scalable to address the millions of Canadians out of work as a result of the pandemic.
 The federal government, too, created a patchwork solution to deliver CERB in a timely fashion, which may create downstream risks.

 While Canadians’ primary concern about COVID-19 relates to health security, there are growing cybersecurity concerns with more Canadians online, interacting with government for essential services such as payments, health care and education.
 The risks are further amplified by Canadians’ online interactions with the private sector for such services as banking and retail necessities.

 These risks put vulnerable populations such as children, seniors and those living on fixed incomes at greater risk of being victimized by cybercrime because they did not have in-person options for essential services during the shutdown and may not have the education or “cyberhygiene” to keep themselves safe.